 Today I am going to share with you where to go and what to do in southern Laos.
 Share it, save it as you use this southern Laos itinerary.
 Though I had lived in Vientiane, Lao before, and had been to the south of Lao as well.
 It was great to explore deeper this time around.

-From my experience living and travelling in Lao, I can say you can easily spend a week or a month in Laos.
-Many travellers go to Vientiane, Vang Vieng, UNESCO world heritage site (Luang Prabang) but for some reason skip south of Lao.
+From my experience living and traveling in Lao, I can say you can easily spend a week or a month in Laos.
+Many travelers go to Vientiane, Vang Vieng, UNESCO world heritage site (Luang Prabang) but for some reason skip south of Lao.
 Hence it has remained one of the least visited places in South East Asia.
 Let’s change that, shall we?!

 South of Lao is rich in refreshing nature, cultural treasure, unique traditions, and tourist attractions.
 From the renowned world heritage site to the ancient village, quaint islands to stunning waterfalls and landscape.
 I hope you will use this southern Laos itinerary and see the untouched beauty this part of Lao has to offer!